Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Tomes

 You can acquire knowledge of the Mythos through the study of ancient tomes, most of which were written in *foreign languages* and often provide only a partial or inaccurate understanding of the Mythos.
-An **initial reading** takes 2d6 hours and allows the reader to get an overview of the knowledge that is contained in the tome.
+An **initial reading** takes a few (2d6) hours and allows the reader to get an overview of the knowledge that is contained in the tome.
 The reader gains Insight equal to the tome’s **Mythos Rating**.

-Further **study** of the tome takes 2d6 days, after which you may increase your MK by the tome’s Mythos rating.
+Further **study** of the tome takes a few (2d6) days, after which you may increase your MK by the tome’s Mythos rating.
 You may study each tome at most 4 times.
 Every time, though, you must gain a Broken notch.

 ### Spells

-Some tomes might contain instructions for casting spells, which take 2d6 days to learn.
+Some tomes might contain instructions for casting spells, which take hours or even days to learn.

 For the **First Evocation**, the PC must make a MK save.
 On a fail, they must either start over and learn the spell from scratch, or they may try again.
 However, if they fail the second save without starting over, all spell costs are multiplied by 1d6 and the Warden rolls on the miscast table.